Gastrointestinal stromal tumour (GIST)

 Grade

-• Low grade: This means that there are 5 or fewer mitotic figures in an area of 5 mm² (or in 50 high-powered fields under the microscope).
+• Low grade: This means there are 5 or fewer mitotic figures in an area of 5 mm² (or in 50 high-powered fields under the microscope).
 Low-grade GISTs are less likely to grow quickly or spread to other body parts.

 Tumour size